SeanMiffuine/RecommenderSystemAnime/README.md

 ### What is this Project ?

-This project is a machien learning recommender system built to recommend Japanese Animated Shows based on your current favorites !
+This project is a machine learning recommender system built to recommend Japanese Animated Shows based on your current favorites !
 Takes in 130k reviews from MyAnimeList, creating utility matrix and using K-nearest neighbours to train the model.

 It recommends you Animes to watch based on public user reviews and data.